vsg-dev/vsgTutorial/2_Foundations/vsgXchange.md

         write_build_options  string
 ~~~

-# Using cpp to create compilable objects
+# Using vsgXchange::cpp & vsgconv to create compilable objects

 The vsgXchange::cpp ReaderWriter enables programmers to convert all vsg::Object types to source files that can be included into build of your applications, this can be used for data, scene graphs or shaders/shadersets.
 You can use vsgconv to do this conversion in the console: